greenelab/connectivity-search-manuscript/manuscript.md

 Second, we observed that non-zero DWPC values for any given source and target nodes are reasonably approximated as following a gamma distribution.
 Motivated by these observations, we parametrized permuted DWPC values using a zero-inflated gamma distribution, which we termed the gamma-hurdle distribution.
 We fit a gamma-hurdle distribution to each combination of source node, target node, and metapath.
-Finally, we estimate the probability of observing a permuted DWPC value greater than DWPC computed in the unpermuted network, akin to a one-tailed p-value.
+Finally, we estimated the probability of observing a permuted DWPC value greater than DWPC computed in the unpermuted network, akin to a one-tailed p-value.
 These quasi-significance scores ('_p_-values') allow us to identify outlier node pairs at the metapath level (see examples in Figure @fig:null-dwpc-distributions).

 ![